Jung Ho-yeon: 2010–present: Modeling career

 Jung started taking modeling classes at age 15, and began working as a freelance model in 2010 at age 16, (Note: Sources state that Jung began modeling in 2010, when she was 16 years old.
 Jung herself has said that she started modeling when she was 17 years old.) walking in shows for Seoul Fashion Week without an agency for two years.
-While freelancing, she auditioned for the second season of the OnStyle reality competition series Korea's Next Top Model Season 2 in 2011, but quit after making it into the top 30.
+While freelancing, she auditioned for the second season of the OnStyle reality competition series Korea's Next Top Model in 2011, but quit after making it into the top 30.
 She signed with ESteem Models in 2012 and went on to compete on the fourth season of Korea's Next Top Model in 2013, where she placed as a runner-up.
 She appeared in the music video for Kim Yeon-woo's song "Move" in 2014.
 She was also featured in spreads for the Korean editions of magazines such as Vogue, Elle, and W before signing with The Society Management and leaving South Korea in 2016 to pursue a career overseas.
 She also signed to Elite Model Management and Nomad Management.
 Before moving to New York, Jung inadvertently dyed her hair a "fiery" red color, which became her signature look.

 After her booking to walk as an exclusive for Alexander Wang was canceled, she made her international runway debut in September 2016 at Opening Ceremony's S/S 2017 show at New York Fashion Week.
 Shortly after, she walked in shows for Marc Jacobs, Alberta Ferretti, Chanel, Max Mara, and Fendi; appeared in Harper's Bazaar, Love, and W; and was featured in campaigns for Sephora and Gap.
 Also in 2016, she made her Paris Fashion Week runway debut as an exclusive model for Louis Vuitton at their S/S 2017 show, selected by Nicolas Ghesquière and casting director Ashley Brokaw.
 In September 2018, Models.com named Jung on their list of the top 50 models.
-At the 2019 Asian Model Awards, she won the Asian Star Award.
+At the 2019 Asia Model Awards, she won the Asia Star Award.